zxdos/zxuno/sdk/README.md

 `include` | Header files (`.def`, `.h` etc.) to be included in other sources (assembler, C, etc.).
 `lib` | Libraries, needed for executables (mostly in `bin` directory) to function properly.
 `src` | The source code of local and downloadable tools.
 See Makefiles for details.
+`windows-x86` | Compiled binaries of tools and libraries for Windows x86 (32 bit) platform.

 ## 1.1.
 Copyright and licensing information for files